 - Fresh Blueberries

-First, whisk the flour, baking powder, sugar, and salt in a large mixing bowl.
+First, in a large bowl, whisk the flour, baking powder, sugar, and salt in a large mixing bowl.
 If you like, you can add a pinch of cinnamon too.
 Set it aside.

-Now pour the liquid ingredients onto the dry ingredients and stir to combine and form a thick muffin batter.
+Now pour the dry ingredients onto the wet ingredients and stir to combine and form a thick muffin mixture.

-Finally, fold in the fresh blueberries and grated lemon zest, if desired.
+Finally, gently fold in the fresh blueberries and stir a few times to incorporate them.

 Preheat the oven to 350°F (180°C).
-Line a 12-hole muffin pan with muffin paper cases.
-Use an oil spray to grease each muffin paper case, so the muffins don’t stick.
+Line a 12-hole muffin tin with muffin paper liners.
+Use an oil spray to grease each muffin paper case so the muffins don’t stick.

 Repeat until no more batter is left in the bowl and the 12 muffin cases are filled to about 3/4 of their height.